Sacroiliac (SI) Joint Sprain Causes, Symptoms & Treatment

 Non-operative treatment

-Treatment of SI joint sprains initially focuses on rest from activities that cause pain, such as running, lifting, or twisting.
-Other treatments also include:
+Initial treatment for sacroiliac (SI) joint sprains focuses on avoiding activities that worsen pain, such as running, lifting, or twisting.
+Other approaches include:

-- Applying a cold compress to painful areas can help you get sacroiliac joint pain relief
+- Applying a cold compress to painful areas can help you get SI joint pain relief and reduce inflammation

-- Taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to relieve pain
+- Taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, for pain relief

-- Corticosteroid injections into the SI joints, guided by an x-ray, to relieve pain
+- Receiving corticosteroid injections into the SI joint, often guided by X-ray, to reduce inflammation and discomfort

-- Stretching and stabilizing exercises to reduce pain and develop strength and flexibility
+- Performing stretching and stabilizing exercises to relieve pain and improve strength and flexibility

 Recovery